FAQs for Children/Teens

 I want to get my child a piano, but I don’t even know where to start.
 And I’m not sure I could afford one.

-You’d be surprised, even if you think you have no space, you do!
-If there’s a will there’s a way. 🙂 An acoustic piano takes up the same amount of space with just inches of difference length-wise and about 2 feet additional width-wise as a digital.
-In my studio, which is only about 10′ by 12′ I’ve got a 5’3″ baby grand and a digital piano.
-Click here to read my article about the differences between an acoustic versus a digital piano.
+If there’s a will there’s a way!
+An acoustic piano takes up the same amount of space with just inches of difference length-wise and about 2 feet additional width-wise as a digital.
+Read my article here.

 HOW TO START